DamianGillessen1989/que-padrisimo/README.md

 ## Latin-Spanish Language Learning Experience

 I took inspiration from a variety of sources and approaches when developing the Que Padrísimo Latin-Spanish Language Learning website, with the goal of giving users an engaging and productive learning experience and environment.
-I used ideas from user-centered design and language learning methadologies to guide the development process, loosely inspired by, for example, "The Elements of User Experience" methodology.
+I used ideas from user-centred design and language learning methodologies to guide the development process, loosely inspired by, for example, "The Elements of User Experience" methodology.

 ## Project Development Approach